Skip to content

 review lumi32 tonality masks

 As time passes, camera sensors become more and more advanced and capable of capturing images in challenging light conditions.
-Even smartphones can now take excellent pictures with image quality more than acceptable for most users, something quite unthinkable only a few years ago.
+Even smartphones can now take excellent pictures with image quality that is more than acceptable for most users, something quite unthinkable only a few years ago.

 However, even if the gap between consumer and professional sensors has been reduced noticeably for professional photographers, the differences are still substantial, at least for now.